flutter/website/getting-started.md

 ---
 layout: page
-title: Getting Started with Flutter
+title: Getting started with your first Flutter app

 permalink: /getting-started/
 ---

-This quickstart guide describes how to create and run your first Flutter app on iOS or Android.
+This quickstart guide describes how to create and run your first Flutter app.
+It assumes you have already [installed the Flutter SDK](/setup/).

-{% include note.html content="_Flutter is an alpha, open-source project_." %}

 * Placeholder for TOC
 {:toc}

-## Before you begin

-To write Flutter apps, you will need to install the Flutter SDK.
-You also need to set up a Windows, macOS, or Linux development machine to run and test your apps on Android or iOS.
-See [Flutter Setup](../setup) for instructions on how to set up your development environment.

 ## Creating your first Flutter app